strategineer/personal-website/content/blog/2024-12-10/index.md

 Where Samantha Harvey's writing in Orbital differs from Saramago's in his work is in its content.
 Saramago is usually interested in making small changes to the way our world works and working out how those changes ripple out and affect people's lives while doing political/religious commentary throughout.

-On the other hand, in Orbital, Samantha Harvey seems more interested in describing the world mostly as-it is (perhaps shifting the timeline forward a bit) and protraying multiple POVs to express the wide range of the human experience.
+On the other hand, in Orbital, Samantha Harvey seems more interested in describing the world mostly as-it is (perhaps shifting the timeline forward a bit) and portraying multiple POVs to express the wide range of the human experience.
 Perhaps the world's got enough problems right now that there's no need to create new ones to then dissect on the page?

 The unprecedented natural disaster, a big AF typhoon caused by climate change, in Orbital feels more like something that's already happening to us today that we're actively suffering from rather than a maneuver Saramago would make like "everybody on the planet is becoming blind" as some kind of metaphor for political ideology / faith gone wrong (see {{< book_url "Blindness" >}}).